Scientific Name: Lumbricus terrestris

 "When we behold a wide, turf-covered expanse, we should remember that its smoothness, on which so much of its beauty depends, is mainly due to all the inequalities having been slowly levelled by worms.
 It is a marvellous reflection that the whole of the superficial mould over any such expanse has passed, and will again pass, every few years through the bodies of worms.
 The plough is one of the most ancient and most valuable of man's inventions; but long before he existed the land was in fact regularly ploughed, and still continues to be thus ploughed by earth-worms.
 It may be doubted whether there are many other animals which have played so important a part in the history of the world, as have these lowly organized creatures."

 Where conditions are ideal with plenty of organic matter present, it is estimated that there can be up to 50,000 earthworms to the acre, and these will bring about 12 tons on material to the surface in a year.
+Where the last ice age extended in North America 10,000 years ago, all of the earthworms were wiped out, so all of the species found there now were brought mainly in the rootballs of imported plants since European settlers moved there.
+This is an exception where the introduction of an alien species has been a positive addition to an ecosystem.

 They feed on partly decomposed organic matter in and on the soil, this is broken down further and after excretion the 'castings' are acted on by the soil micro-organisms.
 This means that the earthworm is an important part of the recycling of nutrients in the soil.
 In addition their burrowing aerates the soil and improves drainage, helping other soil organisms and plant roots.